Don't Be a Stranger (Dina Carroll song): Critical reception

 Scottish Aberdeen Evening Express stated that "Don't Be a Stranger" is "sure to be a huge hit."
 Jon O'Brien from AllMusic called it "epic".
 In his weekly UK chart commentary, James Masterton described it as "a string laden Las-Vegassy ballad".
-Alan Jones from Music Week gave it four out of five, writing, "Accompanied by a 40-piece orchestra, Carroll turns in a powerful vocal on a dramatic ballad, which makes full use of its expensive accompaniment."
-In a retrospective review, Pop Rescue viewed it as "wonderful and absolutely faultless", noting that the singer's vocals are "rich, strong, and flawless."
+Alan Jones from Music Week gave it a score of four out of five, writing, "Accompanied by a 40-piece orchestra, Carroll turns in a powerful vocal on a dramatic ballad, which makes full use of its expensive accompaniment."
+In a 2015 retrospective review, Pop Rescue praised it as "wonderful and absolutely faultless", noting that the singer's vocals are "rich, strong, and flawless."
 They added that "it was clear that this belter of a song would push her towards recording more big ballads."
 Phil Shanklin of ReviewsRevues deemed it a "gem from its dramatic introduction", with "a build up that Celine Dion would have been proud of."
 He concluded, "This is Dina’s best moment."